 When choosing an email security provider, companies should also prioritize expert, accessible customer support.
 This level of support - which is unfortunately pretty rare in the technology industry - offers invaluable convenience and peace-of-mind, knowing that answers and assistance are a simple phone call away.

-Get further insight into the magnitude of your business’s email risk, advice on how you can reduce it and insight into how solutions you are considering measure up using our free Email Risk Assessment Tool.
+Get further insight into the magnitude of your business’s email risk, advice on how you can reduce it and insight into how solutions you are considering measure up using our free Email Security Test tool.

 - Thinking Strategically about Email Security in 2021 and Beyond